Girl Scouts Go Silver for a Good Cause

 In 2015, Troop 72855 from Girl Scouts of Eastern Massachusetts earned their Silver Award by prompting their city to recognize women in their Veterans Day observances.
 Thank you for your service, girls!

-In 2014, Troop 151 from Girl Scouts of New Mexico Trails won their Silver Award by creating and executing an anti-bullying campaign, including a PSA and two billboards.
+In 2014, Troop 151 from Girl Scouts of New Mexico Trails earned their Silver Award by creating and executing an anti-bullying campaign, including a PSA and two billboards.
 It’s so important to be a friend first.
 Thank you for raising awareness on this critical issue!